hamvocke/dkb2homebank/README.md

 CSV format that can be imported by the personal finance software [Homebank](http://homebank.free.fr/).

+You can find further instructions on [my blog](http://www.onehamarmy.com/2015/04/07/import-dkb-accounts-into-homebank.html).

 How to run the script
 ---------------------
 The script can either convert a _DKB Cash_ account report or a _Visa_ account report CSV file.